keanedawg/elisp-precision-logarithm/README.md

 I wrote this program because I could not find something that works like it in elisp.
 It is not complete yet but I intend to share it here

 http://stackoverflow.com/questions/43237699/elisp-more-precise-logarithm-calculation

-When I think it's to the point that works well enough.